contentful/create-contentful-app/packages/@contentful--cra-template-create-contentful-app/template/README.md

 that with this command all required arguments are read from the environment variables, for example when you add the upload command to your CI pipeline.

+For this command to work, the following environment variables must be set:

+- `CONTENTFUL_ORG_ID` - The ID of your organization
+- `CONTENTFUL_APP_DEF_ID` - The ID of the app to which to add the bundle
+- `CONTENTFUL_ACCESS_TOKEN` - A personal [access token](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/personal-access-tokens)

 ## Libraries to use